Product Patterns Everywhere

-Over the past 10 years, I’ve probably done hands-on analysis the functionality and usability of over 300 software products and online services (not including mobile apps).
+In my entire Product Management career, I’ve probably done hands-on, formal analysis of the functionality and usability of over 300 software products and online services (not including mobile apps).

-I’ve done this analysis through the lens of someone who is a product manager by training and experience, as someone who does a lot of competitive analysis work for software industry clients, and as someone who has deep familiarity with the way users interact with software products (especially business applications) and their expectations of them.
+I’ve done this analysis through the lens of someone who is a product manager by training and experience, and as someone who has deep familiarity with the way users interact with software products (especially business applications) and their expectations of them.

 After working with the first hundred or so products, I realized something: